Perfect Circle (novel)

 Perfect Circle is a 2004 novel by Sean Stewart.
 It was nominated for Nebula Award for Best Novel in 2004 and the World Fantasy Award for Best Novel in 2005.
 It is a contemporary realistic fantasy about an exorcist in Texas.

 Plot introduction

 Texan William Kennedy can see and talk to ghosts – an ability which complicates his life immensely and threatens his relationships with family and friends.
-When his cousin calls him in to lay the ghost in the garage, Will finds he has a murderer to deal with.
+When his cousin calls him in about a ghost in the garage, Will finds he has a murderer to deal with.

 Critical reception

 In a review for SF Site, Donna McMahon concluded: "This is a real rarity -- an intelligent, sensitive and entertaining novel about what it means to be male.
 I think it will speak most strongly to men, but it should appeal to many readers, mainstream as well as genre."